 A very powerful tool in learning how to analyze data and to test how well various models work is to create simulated data set.
 The sim.multi function allows for creating arbitrarily large data sets with a variety of complex data structures.
-The basic generator allows one to define a factor model with 1.. f factors with 1.. j items per factor and for 1 .. i subjects and 1 .. k time points.
+The basic generator allows one to define a factor model with 1 ... f factors with 1.. j items per factor and for 1 ... i subjects and 1 ... k time points.
 It is possible to define factor loadings globally, or individually for each subject.
 Factors (and their corresponding items) can increase, remain stable, or decrease over time, and can show diurnal variation with different phase relationships.
-Diurnal variation is simulated as a sinusoidal curve varying over 24 hours with a peak (phase angle) at different times of day.
-An example of 16 such subjects is seen in Figure 3 and various summary statistics are given in Table 12.
+Diurnal variation is simulated as a sinusoidal curve varying over 24 h with a peak (phase angle) at different times of day.
+An example of 16 such subjects is seen in Fig. 3 and various summary statistics are given in Table 12.
 16 subjects were simulated with two measures taken 8 times a day for six days.
 The scores for some subjects decreased, while for others they increased over the 6 days.
 People differ in the strength (amplitude) and phase of their diurnal rhythms.
 The commands to generate these data are in the appendix.

-6. Multi-level modeling using nlme and lme4 to detect trait and state effects within and across levels.
+6. Multi-level modeling using nlme and lme4 to detect trait and state effects within and across levels

 The R packages nlme (Pinheiro et al., 2016) and lme4 (Bates et al., 2015) handle a variety of multilevel modeling procedures and can be used to conduct random coefficient modeling (RCM), which is the formal term for models that vary at more than one level.
 RCM is done in nlme with the lme function and in lme4 with the lmer function.
 These functions allow for the specification of fixed effects and random effects within and across multiple levels.
-Therefore, main effects of traits and states can be modeled using these functions, as can random effects of states across traits (or any higher level variables).
-To do this analysis we first found the mean positive and negative affect for each subject, and then centered these data around the individual's overall mean (negative.cent).
-We see these effects (using lme) and the random coefficients for each individual (extracted using the coef function) for the two variables (positive and negative affect) derived from the Fisher (2015) data set in Table 13.
-We see that negative emotional states lead to lower positive emotions, but that the effect of trait negative emotion does not affect state positive affect.
-The code for producing these models for each multilevel modeling package is given in the Appendix.
+Therefore, main effects of traits and